eileenforwhat/height_estimation_ITW/README.md

 # height_estimation_ITW

 ## Method
-### Person (easiest)
+### Person (easiest) - assume only scale ambiguity
 1. Input: two images of a person holding prior object (known height, same plane as person)
 2. Extract keypoints and match correspondences (SIFT)
 3. Compute fundamental matrix F and camera matrices {P1, P2}
-4. Triangulate using manual annotations of person + prior object
+4. Triangulate using manual annotations of top/bottom of object
-5. Calibrate projective ambiguity
+5. Calibrate scale ambiguity using known prior object size
-6. Height estimation
+6. Height estimation by scaling coords by scale
 ### Building (harder)
+1. Input: two images of a building taken from two gps locations
+2. Steps 2, 3, and 4 are same as above.
+5. Need to calibrate projective ambiguity using GPS coords and direction data
+6. Height estimation by absolving projective ambiguity
 ### Stretch: mountain (hardest)

 ## Concerns